DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The goal isn't perfect meditation but the development of consciousness capacities that serve you in every aspect of life.
 These insights help ensure your practice is developing genuine awareness rather than sophisticated forms of spiritual self-deception.

+# Chapter 6: Sarah Interlude 1

-# Chapter 6: Sarah's Journey: The First Glitch
+### Chapter 6: Sarah's Journey: The First Glitch

 *Three weeks after discovering the Manual Override framework...*